 You should certainly consider buying Nintendo Switch, Wii, iPad, Android, Microsoft HoloLens or any other piece of equipment you expect shipping to.
 In cases with PS4 or Nintendo Switch, there are developer device versions available, you will definitely want to have them.
 And don’t forget about VR devices.

-To create content, you need equipment, for example for Motion tracking capture or a recording studio.
+To create content, you need equipment, for example, for motion tracking capture or a recording studio.
 There are cases when you would want to hire actors as well or else do these double backflips yourself 😉

 The more complex the game is and the more content it contains (levels, missions, bosses, functional), the bigger team and the more resources and time you need.

 How long does it take to develop a game?
 A game development process may take from one month to a few years.
-You will sum the costs of a development team with rights, devices and software costs and get the right amount.
+You will sum the costs of a development team with rights, devices and software costs, and get the right amount.
 So, a game can cost you from $500 for a simple version with limited features to $300 mln for an action-adventure video game.

 For the smallest of projects, you can employ one programmer and one designer, that will combine animator and modeler functions.
 However, as the requirements grow, team size, costs and complexity of the project skyrocket exponentially.
 Let’s dig deeper to find out the reasons.

-A tiny game requires one or two programmers.
+For instance, a tiny game requires one or two programmers.
 You can even code it by yourself or hire a freelancer.

 The same is true with game design.
 If the game is small enough, the customer, programmer and project manager discuss game mechanics, levels and features in words.
 As the game gains momentum, you will need proper documentation, a dedicated game designer and a whole lot of other things to keep the whole team on the same page.